lydell/elm-watch/README.md

 ▼ ✅ 13:10:05
 ```

 It shows the current status.
 The ✅ means all is good and there are no compilation errors.
 13:10:05 is the last time the status was updated.
-That’s especially useful to know when the last hot reload was applied.
+That’s especially useful for knowing when the last hot reload was applied.
+No more wondering “did the hot reload stop working?
+Or did I edit the wrong piece of code?”

-You can click the box to expand it.

-- You’ll see some extra information which can be handy from time to time.
-- You’ll find radio buttons to switch between “standard” compilation mode, `--debug` and `--optimize`. elm-watch remembers your choice (per target) across restarts.
+Clicking the box expands it, letting switch between “standard” compilation mode, `--debug` and `--optimize`. elm-watch remembers your choice (per target) across restarts.
 So if you prefer to have the Elm debugger on at all times, it’s easy to do!

 Here are some more icons you might see (they’re also explained when you expand the box):